How Much Data Does Wi-Fi Calling Use per Minute?

 If you have an Android phone, you can also find this information under Settings.
 This time, tap Data Usage.
 With an Android, you can set the range in which you want to see when you used data.
-That’s quite convenient.
+Which is quite convenient.

 What Are the Methods for Wi-Fi Calling?

-Knowing all you do about mobile data, let’s discuss Wi-Fi calling more now.
+zzzzzzzzzzxzzzzzzzzzzzzzzNow that you know all about mobile data, let’s discuss Wi-Fi calling.
 You have two methods to choose from when making and receiving calls through Wi-Fi.
 These are Wi-Fi calling for apps and Wi-Fi calling on a cellular network.

 Wi-Fi Calling for Apps

 If you reviewed that link we shared at the beginning of the article, it includes 12 apps you can use for Wi-Fi calling.
 These apps have international support, yes, but they can make and receive local calls, too.
 From us here at PingMe to Boss Revolution, Google Voice, Skype, and WePhone, you have plenty of options.

 To use one of these apps, you first have to download it.
 Many of the apps we listed support smartphone, tablet, and even computer usage.
 They work on 3G and 4G connections as well as Wi-Fi, obviously.

 You can also use your phone and thus your cellular network to activate Wi-Fi calling.
 If you have an iPhone, to do this, you want to go to Settings, then Phone, and then Wi-Fi Calling.
 You’ll see a tick box next to Wi-Fi Calling on This iPhone.
 Make sure that tick is green, which means you’ve turned the feature on.